The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Introduction

 \subsection{H$\alpha$ Differential Imaging}

-One way to mitigate the obstacles outlined in the previous section is to leverage the higher resolutions of visible light adaptive optics imaging and the lower required contrasts of differential imaging on and off of the 656.3nm H$\alpha$ emission line.
-The resolution of a 6.5m telescope is 21mas at H$\alpha$, small enough to detect companions inside of the 0$\farcs$1-0$\farcs$25 cavities of most transitional disks.
-Emission at H$\alpha$ in young objects is often attributed to ongoing accretion, and is predicted to elevate the flux of planetary mass objects into a detectable contrast range of $\sim$10$^{-3}$-10$^{-2}$ for the most massive objects \citep[][]{Mordasini2017}.
-Accretion onto protoplanets is expected even within transitional disk cavities because, despite their dust clearings, transitional disk host stars themselves are still actively accreting gas \citep[e.g.][]{Salyk2013, Cieza2012}. ``Off" H$\alpha$, the planetary contrast should drop below the detectability threshold, making differential imaging a powerful tool to separate direct planet light from disk emission and PSF subtraction artifacts.
+One way to mitigate the obstacles outlined in the previous section is to leverage (a) the higher resolutions of visible light adaptive optics imaging, and (b) the lower contrasts required to detect protoplanets at wavelengths where accretion emission is present.

+The resolution of a 6.5m telescope is 21mas at H$\alpha$ (656.3nm, the brightest accretion emission line), small enough to resolve companions inside of the 0$\farcs$1-0$\farcs$25 cavities of most transitional disks.
+In young objects, emission at H$\alpha$ is often associated with ongoing accretion, and is predicted to elevate the flux of planetary-mass objects into a modest contrast range of $\sim$10$^{-3}$-10$^{-2}$ for super-Jovian planets \citep[][]{Mordasini2017}.
+Accretion is expected even for protoplanets within cleared transitional disk cavities because the primary stars in these systems are themselves still actively accreting gas \citep[e.g.][]{Salyk2013, Cieza2012}. ``Off" H$\alpha$, planet contrasts should drop below the detectability threshold, making differential imaging a powerful tool to separate direct planet light from signals that are equivalently bright in the two channels or whose brightnesses mimic the stellar H$\alpha$-to-continuum ratio, such as disk scattered light and PSF subtraction artifacts.

-To date, five accreting object candidates have been identified inside of transitional disk gaps, with the assertion of accretion in each case based, at least in part, on the presence of H$\alpha$ excess emission.
-These are the stellar mass companion HD~142527~B \citep{Close2014} and the planetary mass companions LkCa~15~b \citep{Sallum2015}, PDS~70~b and ~c \citep{Wagner2018, Haffert2019, Zhou2021}, and AB Aur~b \citep{Currie2022}.
-Three of these objects (HD 142527~B, PDS 70~b, and LkCa 15~b) were first detected at H$\alpha$ as part of the Giant Accreting Protoplanet Survey (GAPlanetS).
+To date, five accreting object candidates have been identified inside of transitional disk gaps.
+The assertion of accretion in each case is based, at least in part, on the presence of H$\alpha$ excess emission.
+These are: the stellar-mass companion HD~142527~B \citep{Close2014}, the protoplanets PDS~70~b and ~c \citep{Wagner2018, Haffert2019, Zhou2021}, and the protoplanet candidates LkCa~15~b \citep{Sallum2015} and AB Aur~b \citep{Currie2022}.
+Three of these objects (HD~142527~B, PDS~70~b, and LkCa~15~b) were first detected at H$\alpha$ as part of the Giant Accreting Protoplanet Survey (GAPlanetS).